Federal False, Fictitious, or Fraudulent Claims – 18 U.S.C. § 287

 In other words, this statute only applies to false or fraudulent claims against the United States government, or a department or agency within it.
 It addresses knowingly presenting false, fraudulent, or fictitious claims.

 18 U.S.C. § 287 is a provision that is designed to make it a fraud crime for anyone who attempts to obtain money, goods, or services from the government through different departments and agencies by presenting a false, fictitious, or fraudulent claim.
-It's a common tool for federal prosecutors in health care fraud related cases.
+It's a common tool for federal prosecutors in health care fraud and Stark law related cases.

 It should be noted the federal prosecutor must be able to prove a defendant knowingly intended to deceive the government to provide them with a payment knowing they were not entitled to receive.